vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

   return train_step, params, opt_state
 ```
-Here, I actually first define a function that returns the training step function
+Here, I don't define the training step directly, but rather first define a
+function that returns the training step function given a target model and
-given a target model and optimiser, along with returning the freshly initialised
+optimiser, along with returning the freshly initialised parameters and
-parameters and optimiser state.
+optimiser state.

-Let's unpack it all a bit:
+Let us unpack it all:
 1. First, it initialises our model using an example input.
-In this case, this is
+In this case, this
-a 784-dim array which contains the MNIST digit and a random, random key.
+   is a 784-dim array which contains the (flattened) MNIST digit and a random,
+   random key.
-2. Also initialises the optimiser state using the parameters.
+2. Also initialises the optimiser state using the parameters we just
+   initialised.
 3. Now, it defines the loss function.
 This is simply a `model.apply` call which
-returns the model's reconstruction of the input, along with the predicted mean
+   returns the model's reconstruction of the input, along with the predicted
-and log-variance.
+   mean and log-variance.
 We then compute the mean-squared error loss and the
-KL-divergence and compute a weighted sum to get our final loss.
-The KL term is
+   KL-divergence, before finally computing a weighted sum to get our final
-what keeps the encoder outputs close to a standard normal distribution.
+   loss.
+The KL loss term is what keeps the encoder outputs close to a standard
+   normal distribution.
 4. Next, the actual train step definition.
-This begins by transforming `loss_fn`
+This begins by transforming
-using our old friend `jax.value_and_grad` which will return the loss and also
+   `loss_fn` using our old friend `jax.value_and_grad` which will return the
-the gradients.
-We must set `has_aux=True` as we return all loss terms for
+   loss and also the gradients.
+We must set `has_aux=True` as we return all
-logging purposes.
-We provide the gradients, optimiser state, and parameters to
+   individual loss terms for logging purposes.
+We provide the gradients,
-`optimiser.update` which transforms the gradients and returns the parameter updates and the new optimiser state.
-This is then applied to the parameters, and we return the new parameters, optimiser state, and loss terms – followed by wrapping the whole thing in `jax.jit`.
+   optimiser state, and parameters to `optimiser.update` which returns the
+   transformed gradients and the new optimiser state.
+The transformed gradients
+   are then applied to the parameters.
+Finally, we return the new parameters,
+   optimiser state, and loss terms – followed by wrapping the whole thing in
+   `jax.jit`.
 Phew..

 > A function that generates the training step is just a pattern I quite like,
-and there is nothing stopping you just writing the training step directly.
+and there is nothing stopping you from just writing the training step directly.

 Let's call `create_train_step`:
 ```python